oceanprotocol/docs/building-with-ocean/using-ocean-libraries/creating_dataNFT.md

 # Creating a dataNFT

-This tutorial will guide you for creating your own data NFT using Ocean libraries.
+This tutorial guides you through the process of creating your own data NFT using Ocean libraries.
 To know more about data NFT please refer [this page](../../core-concepts/datanft-and-datatoken.md).

 #### Prerequisites